konfiger/konfiger.github.io/README.md

 | --------------- | -------------
 | getSeperator()           | Get seperator char that seperate the datas
 | getDelimeter()           | Get delimeter char that seperated the key from object
-| setSeperator(Char)           | Change seperator char that seperate the datas, note that the file is not updates, to change the file call the `save()` function
+| setSeperator(Char)           | Change seperator char that seperate the datas, note that the file is not updates, to change the file call the `save()` function.
+If the new seperator is different from the old one all the entries values will be re parsed to get the new proper values, this process can take time if the entries is much.
 | setDelimeter(Char)           | Change delimeter char that seperated the key from object, note that the file is not updates, to change the file call the `save()` function

 #### Others